mrjoh3/blog/content/post/2021-06-14-updating-a-blog-theme/index.en.md

 tags:
   - blogdown
   - hugo
-description: 'Updating the Hugo theme on a blogdown site can be intimidating, the trick is to pick a theme with good documentation and an example site.'
+description: 'Updating the Hugo theme on a blogdown site can be intimidating, the trick is to pick a theme with good documentation and an example site.
+Then you can use the example site to work out how to adjust the theme to your needs'
 draft: true
 ---

 In an effort to resurrect my long neglected `blogdown` site, I decided to switch to a new theme.
-There is already some excellent documentation around, especially in the [blogdown](https://bookdown.org/yihui/blogdown/other-themes.html#other-themes) book.
-I will not try to recreate any of that here.
+It is possible to use `blogdown::install_theme()` to get you started adding a new theme.
+But I wanted to do the update manually and then start to modify the theme to suit my needs.
+For `R` coders sometimes other languages and interacting with `HTML` and `CSS` can be intimidating but the results are very satisfying.
+I also think that tools like `rmarkdown` and `shiny` have forced us to know enough about web languages to work things out.
 This is more a record of what I did and some of the small gotcha's I encountered.

 ## First find a good theme